realityexpander/How_to_program_from_ground_up/10-BackToObjectOrientedProgramming.md

        // - As a programmer, you only see the high-level view, as the implementation details are hidden deeper
        //   in the code, "abstracted" away in the functions.
        // - Functions are called and executed from the innermost brackets first to the outermost assignment last.
        // - The state of the program is created in a single call to the `Application` constructor.
+       // - This style is also called "composition."

        // Setup the App in Functional Style:
        // The code executes from the innermost function to the outermost function (step 1 to step 5.)